 After praying and washing my money at Zeniarai Benten Shrine, Toshi and I walked 20 minutes through the suburban neighborhoods of the city to the Great Buddha of Kamakura.
 The peaceful suburbs of Kamakura feature gorgeous homes and even though the weather was reaching 100 degrees Fahrenheit that day, the ocean breeze cooled it down a bit.

 When we finally arrived at the Great Buddha, I could totally understand what all of the hype was about.
 This Buddha was one of the biggest I’ve seen, and I’ve seen A LOT of Buddhas (especially in Thailand).
 In fact, this Great Buddha is the second largest in Japan and is the most visited landmark in Kamakura.
 It is even protected by dvarapala (a guardian, pictured below in red).
-The Buddha located in Nara’s Todaiji Temple is the only one that surpassed the Great Buddha of Kamakura in size, but I will talk more about that in a later blog post.
+The Buddha located in Nara’s Todaiji Temple is the only one that surpassed the Great Buddha of Kamakura in size.

 Also known as Kamakura Daibutsu, this amazing Buddha is a bronze statue of Amida Buddha and stands on the grounds of Kotokuin Temple.
 You could also walk inside of the Buddha in Kamakura.
 Beware though, that if you visit the Buddha on a hot day (like I did), the heat is twice as intense inside the bronze statue.

 As part of a Buddhist prayer (I also talk more about this in my Tokyo blog), there was also a large incense burner that showcased the different Chinese zodiac animals that the Japanese also follow.
 (I was born in 1991, so I am the year of the sheep!)
 You could also take the smoke from the incense and wave it over your head as a cleanser.
 It was awesome to take part in traditional Japanese rituals!